Table of Contents

-Adding a new automatic action is pretty simple.
+Adding a new automatic action is straightforward.

 .